 - Various items in use at PSF MX

 New trainees are adviced to contact the PSF MX manager when

 - adding their first new ingredients into RockMaker

 - wanting to run other protocols than the standard protocol

 - wanting to run alternative crystallization plates than Corning 3550

 Use of Tecan for crystal screen reformatting from 10mL tubes into Greiner deep well blocks is not included and instructed separately when required.

-HTP MX robots
+PSF MX robots